 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 (Rom.
 8:29)

 John the Baptist was an example of one of these reflections.
 The Scriptures say, “The light shines in the darkness, and the darkness has not overcome it.
 There was a man sent from God, whose name was John.
 He came as a witness, to bear witness about the light, that all might believe through him.
 He was not the light, but came to bear witness about the light” (John 1:5-8).
 Jesus called him a burning and shining lamp who went ahead of Him, before His face, to prepare the way (Jn.
 5:35; Matt.
 11:10).
 Now before Jesus returns again, He is building up a glorious Church who will go before His face and prepare the way.
 Every Christian is called and commissioned to be a reflection of Jesus Christ.
-Reflections don’t have to be popular, educated, talented or wealthy, just willing to get into right alignment.
+Reflections don’t have to be popular, educated, talented or wealthy—but simply willing to get into right alignment.

 But whenever someone turns to the Lord, the veil is taken away.
 For the Lord is the Spirit, and wherever the Spirit of the Lord is, there is freedom.
 So all of us who have had that veil removed can see and reflect the glory of the Lord.
 And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image.
 (2 Cor.
 3:16-18)